What do we do?

 How could we help?

-AdvoCard could benefit you by providing a trained volunteer to support you by:
+AdvoCard can offer a trained Volunteer Advocacy Worker to support you by:

 - helping to draft letters